adaptlearning/adapt-contrib-spoor/README.md

 ##### \_exitStateIfComplete (string):
 Determines the 'exit state' (`cmi.core.exit` in SCORM 1.2, `cmi.exit` in SCORM 2004) to set when the course has been completed.
 The default behaviour will cause the exit state to be set to an empty string for SCORM 1.2 courses, or `"normal"` for SCORM 2004 courses.
 The default behaviour should be left in place unless you are confident you know what you are doing!
 Note: if you are using SCORM 2004, you can set this to `"suspend"` to prevent the LMS from clearing all progress tracking when a previously-completed course is re-launched by the learner.

+##### \_setCompletedWhenFailed (boolean):
+Determines whether the `cmi.completion_status` is set to "completed" if the assessment is "failed".
+Only valid for SCORM 2004, where the logic for completion and success is separate.
+The default is `true`.

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Notes